MicrosoftDocs/learn/learn-pr/azure/create-azure-resource-manager-template-vs-code/includes/3-exercise-create-and-deploy-template.md

 ## Test the template with what-if

 It is always good practice to see what changes to the infrastructure the template will make before it is deployed.
-To do this you use the *what-if* switch.
+To do this, you use the *what-if* switch.

 1. Add a [what-if](https://docs.microsoft.com/cli/azure/deployment/group?view=azure-cli-latest#az-deployment-group-what-if&azure-portal=true) switch to the deployment command and change the *storageSKU* parameter value to **Standard_GRS**.
 Be sure to use the same unique name for the *storageName* parameter that you used in the previous deployment.